Skip to main content

 For more information on Tuberculosis visit: https://www.hhs.nd.gov/tuberculosis

-Western Plains Public Health offers TB testing on Monday’s, Tuesday’s, and Wednesdays by appointment.
+Western Plains Public Health (Mandan office) offers TB testing on Monday’s, Tuesday’s, and Wednesdays by appointment.

 If you would like to schedule an appointment or if you have any other questions, please contact your local public health office.